ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/application-metrics.md

 #### Querying metrics

-We can now query out `/metric` endpoint using the Cloud Platform Prometheus.
+We can now query our `/metric` endpoint using the Cloud Platform Prometheus.

 Head to [Cloud Platform Prometheus](https://prometheus.cloud-platform.service.justice.gov.uk/graph) and use the following promql query to view the application latency (remembering to change the namespace value):